andvsilva/blockchain_and_money_MIT/README.md

 https://ocw.mit.edu.
 License: Creative Commons BY-NC-SA.
 ```

-Here I will document the my study and reading about blockchain technology in this course.
+Here I will document my studies and reading about blockchain technology in this course.
+I will answer the study questions for each lecture in the table of contents below.

 ## Table of Contents